SebasSBM/shogi_reader/README.md

 ### ABOUT ShogiReader ###

 This program goal is to read shogi games saved in plain text using Western Shogi Game Notation (see http://japanesechess.org/notation/shogi_notation.html for more details) and use that information to replay every move forwards and backwards.
 It is a prototype, but it works.
 You switch to the next move pressing D, and to the previous pressing A. Now you can also rotate the board 180º pressing R key.

+### REQUIREMENTS ###
+This software is made with Python and uses the Pygame library to work, so, your OS needs to have:

+  - Python installed (usually, Linux based OS have Python installed by default, but there may be exceptions).
+  - Pygame library installed.

+For now, the main script(shogi_reader.py) must be run from the directory that contains it, or else the sprites won't be found by the script and the script won't work at all.
+I will prepare some global variables to wipe out this error ASAP.

+I've not made a deep research about how to make pygame games work in Windows OS, but I know it is possible.
+Late or soon, I will implement good installation tools to make this software easy to install in Windows, Linux and MacOS.

 ### SOME THINGS THAT NEED IMPROVEMENT ###